tanelih/generator-junketsu/readme.md

-# Senketsu
+# Junketsu

-Yeoman generator for React + Redux applications.
+Yeoman generator for React + Redux applications with TypeScript

 ## Generators

 ### app
 ```
-yo senketsu
+yo junketsu
 ```
 Run the default 'app' generator.
-You can also run this with `yo senketsu:app` if you want to be very explicit about things.
+You can also run this with `yo junketsu:app` if you want to be very explicit about things.
 ```
 ?
 Project name        - Name of the project.